Should you upgrade from the Galaxy Watch Active 2 to the Galaxy Watch 4?

-If you simply cannot help but get your hands on the latest and greatest tech, you'll be glad to know the Samsung Galaxy Watch 4 is now yours for the taking.
-The sleek design carries over some familiar elements from past models, like the capacitive rotating bezel.
+If you simply cannot help but get your hands on the latest and greatest tech, you'll be glad to know the Samsung Galaxy Watch 4 is one of the best options right now.
+The sleek design carries over some familiar elements, including the capacitive rotating bezel.
 You also get a BioActive sensor, improved health/fitness tracking, and Wear OS 3.

 Pros